How to choose the right switchboard for your home or business

 Mechanical services switchboards

-Compared to Modular switchboards, Mechanical services switchboards (MSSB) are suitable for important functions where downtime could present a real problem.
+Compared to modular switchboards, mechanical services switchboards (MSSB) are suitable for important functions where downtime could present a real problem.
 These strong switchboards can offer extra reliability and easy control of circuits.
-AC, water heating or alarm systems, for instance, need to be supported with efficient electricity supply you can count on.
-For this reason, we recommend you to choose dedicated switchboards for essential mechanical services.
+Air conditioners, water heating or alarm systems, for instance, need to be supported with efficient electricity supply you can count on.
+For this reason, we recommend that you choose dedicated switchboards for essential mechanical services.

 Typically built with high-quality materials, a mechanical services switchboard can effectively manage all electrical systems running in the background of an apartment complex or office building.

 If you often deal with blown fuses, tripped circuits or flickering lights, your electrical switchboard may need immediate attention.
-That is why, whether you’re a home or business owner, you should pay attention to these signals and stop the issue before it’s too late.
+That’s why, whether you’re a home or business owner, you should pay attention to these signals and stop the issue before it’s too late.

 Plus, if you own an old version, you may want to call your local electrician to upgrade your switchboard and make it compliant with the new Australian Standards.